settings icon

 Answer

-The core beliefs of Christianity are summarized in 1 Corinthians 15:1-4.
-Jesus died for our sins, was buried, was resurrected, and thereby offers salvation to all who will receive Him in faith.
-Unique among all other faiths, Christianity is more about a relationship than religious practices.
-Instead of adhering to a list of “do’s and don’ts,” the goal of a Christian is to cultivate a close walk with God.
+The beliefs elemental to Christianity are summarized in 1 Corinthians 15:1–4: Jesus died for our sins and was resurrected and thereby offers salvation to all who will receive Him in faith.
+Unique among other faiths, Christianity is more about a relationship than religious practices.
+Instead of adhering to a list of “dos and don’ts,” the goal of a Christian is to cultivate a close walk with God.
 That relationship is made possible because of the work of Jesus Christ and the ministry of the Holy Spirit.

-Beyond these core beliefs, there are many other items that are, or at least should be, indicative of what Christianity is and what Christians believe.
-Christians believe that the Bible is the inspired, “God-breathed” Word of God and that its teaching is the final authority in all matters of faith and practice (2 Timothy 3:16; 2 Peter 1:20-21).
-Christians believe in one God that exists in three persons—the Father, the Son (Jesus Christ), and the Holy Spirit.
+Beyond the foundational belief in the gospel are other doctrines that define what Christianity is and what traditional Christians believe.
+Christians believe that the Bible is the inspired, “God-breathed” Word of God and that its teaching is the final authority in all matters of faith and practice (2 Timothy 3:16; 2 Peter 1:20–21).
+Christians believe in one God who eternally exists in three Persons—the Father, the Son (Jesus Christ), and the Holy Spirit.

-Christians believe that mankind was created specifically to have a relationship with God, but sin separates all men from God (Romans 3:23; 5:12).
-Christianity teaches that Jesus Christ walked this earth, fully God, and yet fully man (Philippians 2:6-11), and died on the cross.
-Christians believe that after His death, Christ was buried, He rose again, and now lives at the right hand of the Father, making intercession for the believers forever (Hebrews 7:25).
-Christianity proclaims that Jesus’ death on the cross was sufficient to completely pay the sin debt owed by all men and this is what restores the broken relationship between God and man (Hebrews 9:11-14; 10:10; Romans 5:8; 6:23).
+Christians believe that mankind was created to have a relationship with God, but sin separates all humanity from God (Romans 3:23; 5:12).
+Christianity teaches that Jesus Christ is the Son of God incarnate, that He is fully God yet fully man (Philippians 2:6–11).
+Christianity teaches that Jesus died on a cross to pay for the sins of the world.
+Christians believe that, after His death, Christ was buried, He rose again bodily, ascended into heaven, and now sits at the Father’s right hand where He intercedes for believers (Hebrews 7:25).
+Christianity proclaims that the shedding of Jesus’ blood was sufficient to completely pay the sin debt owed by all people (1 John 2:2).
+His death and resurrection are what make possible the restoration of God’s relationship with humanity (Hebrews 9:11–14; 10:10; Romans 5:8; 6:23).

-Christianity teaches that in order to be saved and be granted entrance into heaven after death, one must place one’s faith entirely in the finished work of Christ on the cross.
-If we believe that Christ died in our place and paid the price of our own sins, and rose again, then we are saved.
-There is nothing that anyone can do to earn salvation.
-We cannot be “good enough” to please God on our own, because we are all sinners (Isaiah 53:6; 64:6-7).
-There is nothing more to be done, because Christ has done all the work!
-When He was on the cross, Jesus said, “It is finished” (John 19:30), meaning that the work of redemption was completed.
+Christianity teaches that there is nothing anyone can do to earn salvation.
+We cannot be “good enough” to please God on our own, because we are all sinners (Isaiah 53:6; 64:6–7; Romans 3:23).
+Christians believe that Christ has done all the work on their behalf (Romans 6:23).
+On the cross Jesus said, “It is finished” (John 19:30), meaning that the work of redemption was completed.

 Return to: